JUDSYS/v1Spec/judsys-spec.md

 Times **MUST NOT** include fractions of a second.

-## Country codes
+## Country-like codes

+In this spec, country-like means any sovereign state, international organization or similar.
+For example, the United Nations, the European Union, the UK and the International Court of Justice are country-like but England and Wales are not.

-All countries or similar **MUST** be represented by the upper case three letter codes defined on ISO 3166-1 alpha-3.
-If a country or similar does not have such code, it **MUST** be full English name with spaces and proper capitalization.
+All countries-like **MUST** be represented by the upper case three letter codes defined on ISO 3166-1 alpha-3.
+If a country-like does not have such code, it **MUST** be full English name with spaces and proper capitalization.
 Ex: `Principality of Sealand` not `principality of sealand` nor `PrincipalityOf_Sealand`.

 International organizations **MUST** use their upper case English acronym and their full English name separated by a hyphen with spaces on both sides.
 Ex: `ICAO - International Civil Aviation Organization` and `ICJ - International Court of Justice`.